Onsen Tamago: Japanese Soft Boiled Egg Recipe

 Onsen Tamago (温泉卵)

-Those eggs, literally called “Onsen Tamago (温泉卵)”, are usually put in a mesh basket and cooked through by the use of the middle/high temperature of the natural hot spring.
+Those eggs are called “Onsen Tamago (温泉卵)”.
+They are usually put in a mesh basket and cooked using the middle/high-temperature water of the Onsen.

-When you leave hen’s shell eggs submerged in hot water between 65 to 68℃ (149 to 154.4 degrees Fahrenheit) for 30 minutes or so, they become soft boiled eggs whose white is softer than the egg yolk.
+With hen’s shell eggs submerged in hot water between 65 to 68 ℃ (149 to 154.4 degrees Fahrenheit) for 30 minutes or so, they become soft-boiled eggs whose white is softer than the egg yolk.

-Specifically, the egg white is softly set, while the egg yolk has a custardy texture.
-This is because the solidifying temperature of egg yolk (about 70℃: 158°F) is lower than that of egg white (about 80℃: 176°F).
+The egg white is softly set, while the egg yolk has a custardy texture because the former’s solidifying temperature (about 70 ℃: 158 °F) is lower than that of the latter (about 80 ℃: 176 °F).

 How to Make (Easy Recipe)

-All you need to prepare for this Onsen Tamago recipe are listed below.
+All you need to prepare for this recipe are listed below.